-Figure 26.4.2.3.2-1: Interaction diagram for Long-term Subscription Use Case grouping of a Document Registry, a Document Repository and an Integrated Document Metadata Publisher/Notification Broker on the other side.
+Figure 26.4.2.3.2-1: Interaction diagram for Long-term Subscription Use Case

+The above interaction diagram is showing a grouping of a Document Consumer, a Document Metadata Notification Recipient, and a Document Metadata Subscriber on one side, and a grouping of a Document Registry, a Document Repository and an Integrated Document Metadata Publisher/Notification Broker on the other side.
 The emphasized transactions are described in this profile, while the interactions with the grouped XDS actors are also shown.
 Note that the grouping presented here is not required.